fareen341/Angular/README.md

 </pre>
 Async function will always return a promise <br>

-This is the big topic will take time, finish revision all other i have finished

 <h1>RxJS</h1>
 It is external library.
 We can use it in non-angular projects, eg: html project.
 On RxJS marbles website we can see the diagramatic representation on all functions: rxmarbles.com<br>